 Look for areas of interest nearby and try to see as much of the local area as you can.
 Make sure you understand whether the owners expect you to be at the property 24/7 and plan your itinerary accordingly.

-There are two ways that money can change hands during an assignment.
+There are two ways that money can change hands during a house sit.

-We feel that the opportunity to experience life in locations all over the world negates our desire to make a profit.
+I feel that the opportunity to experience life in locations all over the world negates my desire to make a profit.

-We believe that we stand a better chance of being accepted for assignments by house sitting free of charge.
-After all, the exchange provides us with free accommodation all over the globe, what more could we need?
+I believe that I stand a better chance of being accepted for a house sit by house sitting free of charge.
+After all, the exchange provides me with free accommodation all over the globe, what more could I need?

 You should also consider the fact that a work permit may be required should you charge to house sit abroad.

-As a house sitter you may be liable to pay utility and maintenance costs while on assignment.
-It is quite reasonable for home owners to ask you to contribute towards the running costs of the property, and this should be discussed in detail before you accept an assignment.
+As a house sitter you may be liable to pay utility and maintenance costs during your stay.
+It is quite reasonable for homeowners to ask you to contribute towards the running costs of the property, and this should be discussed in detail before you accept an opportunity.

-Never agree to pay a deposit before arriving at a house sit, but be prepared to pay for the utilities you will use once the assignment has begun.
+Never agree to pay a deposit before arriving at a house sit, but be prepared to pay for the utilities you will use once the sit has begun.

-When you’re coming to the end of your assignment make sure you take the time to ensure the property and animals are in tip top shape, and ready for the home owners return.
+When you’re coming to the end of your stay make sure you take the time to ensure the property and animals are in tip top shape, and ready for the homeowners return.

 So there you have it.
-Our guide to house sitting.
+My guide to house sitting.

 Are you a house sitter?
 Perhaps you’re contemplating registering as a house sitter?
 Share your comments with us below.